theandrew168/devops/README.md

 ```

 ### Terraform Init
-The only thing left to do now is initialize Terraform:
+The only thing left to do now is initialize Terraform for each project:
 ```
-cd infra/
+cd infra/<project>/
 terraform init
 ```